 Step One: Environmental Assessment

-A Terminology Services environmental assessment is an analysis of a health system’s “current state” with regard to clinical information: its data and messaging policies and procedures.
-In support of a Terminology Services plan, the assessment focuses on the creation, management and use of clinical data, including terminologies, clinical vocabularies and other health data standards.
+A Terminology Services environmental assessment is an analysis of a health system’s “current state” with regard to clinical information: its data and messaging policies and procedures., the assessment focuses on the creation, management and use of clinical data, including terminologies, clinical vocabularies and other health data standards to support a Terminology Services plan.

 Key to success of any HIE effort is the ability to integrate, or bring together, existing and future healthcare data sources.
 Planning for this integration requires an understanding of the HIE’s current “data environment”.
-In in other words, the attributes of the existing source data systems – lab systems, EMRs, mobile platforms, etc. – whose data are to be integrated into the HIE.
+In other words, the attributes of the existing source data systems – lab systems, EMRs, mobile platforms, etc. – whose data are to be integrated into the HIE.
 We have developed a simple 2 x 2 matrix that can assist in understanding the state of this infrastructure.
 This state, in turn, helps determine a number of the subsequent operational and policy decisions that are required to implement Terminology Services.

 The two dimensions of the matrix (see below) are:

 Data Element Control – Does the HIE governing body have control, either directly or via policy, of the data elements/encoding that are transmitted by the edge systems?
 In a mature health information technology environment, data elements are likely to have been developed over time and are not based on any national or international standard.
-Policy mandates, for example, “all systems shall transmit in LOINC”, which can be effective in an emerging infrastructure, may not be feasible in a mature infrastructure.
+Policy mandates, for example, “all systems shall transmit in LOINC”, which can be effective in an emerging infrastructure, may not be immediately effective in a mature infrastructure (as even the best of incentives will take time to propagate in a legacy environment).
 Where data element control is not possible, additional data mapping work is likely required to ensure that data held in the repository is comparable.

 Message Format Control – A companion to data element control is message format control.
 Do existing source systems transmit data in industry standard formats, such as HL7 V3, or must a variety of message formats (or other data structures) be supported?
-What formats are currently in use, e.g., HL7 V2 or even proprietary?
+What formats are currently in use, e.g., HL7 V2 or even proprietary formats?

 Data Element Control